How to Study for the Bocconi Admission Test (Updated for 2025)

-Applying to Bocconi University in Italy but didn’t do well on the SAT?
-Then you may want to take the Bocconi Admission Test.
+Applying to Bocconi University in Italy, but didn’t do well on the SAT?
+You may then want to consider taking the Bocconi Admission Test.

 What?!?
 No SAT?